pagespace/pagespace/docs/user-guide/page-management.md

 4. Choose the page to redirect to and if the redirect is permanent (301 HTTP status) or temporary (302 HTTP status).
 5. Press <i>Save</i> to complete the action.

+A redirected page will be marked on the sitemap: